MichielsenM/mesa-summer-school-2023/docs/Minilab1.md

 / ! end of controls namelist
 </pre></p></div>

 You can find the `&star_job` documentation [here](https://docs.mesastar.org/en/release-r23.05.1/reference/star_job.html), while the corresponding documentation website for the `&controls` parameters are located [here](https://docs.mesastar.org/en/release-r23.05.1/reference/controls.html).
+If you want to have a look at the inlist used to create the starting model, you can download it from [here](https://www.dropbox.com/s/elxoxppd67ojmtz/inlist_ZAMS_Y0.28_Z0.02?dl=0), but you don't need it to do these `MESA` labs.

 <task><details>
 <summary>Task 3</summary><p>